SuperBearcafedo/Review/README.md

 **Koopman Separation and Efficient Multilevel Extraction for Time Series Forecasting**

 KUMA is a multivariate forecasting framework that separates an embedded time series into input-dependent Koopman dynamics and residual dynamics.
-The residual branch is processed by U-shaped Multilevel Attention (UMA), which combines element-wise filtering, RoPE-enhanced linear attention, progressive feature compression, and gated skip fusion.
+The residual branch is processed by U-shaped Multilevel Attention (UMA), which combines element-wise filtering, ROPE-enhanced linear attention, progressive feature compression, and gated skip fusion.

 ![KUMA architecture](assets/KUMA.png)